carlosp420/nymphalidae_diversification/MS.md

 ``> 0.95`` and number of diversification splits consistently recovered in Multi-MEDUSA analyses.

+Figure 6.
+Correlation between width of confidence intervals for nodes and number of diversification splits consistently recovered in Multi-MEDUSA analyses.

 Figure .
 BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
 Speciation and diversification rates are significantly higher in Solanaceae feeders.

 Figure .
 Boxplot of speciation (lambda), extinction (mu) and transition (q) parameter values of the BiSSE analysis on diversification due to feeding on Solanaceae hostplants.